-The Academy will place students in reflection for 30 minutes or 60 minutes in most cases starting at 3.10pm.
+The Academy will place students in reflection for 30 minutes or 60 minutes 90 minutes and 120 minutes in most cases starting at 3.10pm.
 Multiple reflections can be given throughout the day.

-Should the student receive a reflection during the first four periods of the day, they will complete the reflection that night.
-Reflections given during period 5 will roll over to the next day.
+Should the student receive a 30minute or 60 minute reflection during the first four periods of the day, they will complete the reflection that night.
+Reflections given during period 5 or for 90 minutes or 120 minutes will roll over to the next day.
 Students are expected to follow senior staff expectations in the designated reflection venue at all times or facing further consequences.
 Sanctions include:

 - 30-minute reflection

 - 60-minute reflection

-- 120-minute reflection
+- 90 minute reflection

-- Full-day reflection
+- 120-minute reflection (held on Tuesdays and Thursdays)

 - Removal from lesson

-- Break / Lunch Isolation
+- Break / Lunch reflection

 - Service in the School Community

 - Non-representation in Arena Academy activities

 - Reports with clear targets

-- Reflection Room

-- Shared Seclusion
+- Shared Student Support

 - Managed Move

-- Fixed-term exclusion (FTE)
+- Suspension (Fixed Term)

 - Permanent exclusion